microsoft/vscode-docs/docs/editor/debugging.md

 ## Launch Configurations

-To debug your app in VS Code, you'll first need to setup your debugging launch configuration file - `launch.json`.
+To debug your app in VS Code, you'll first need to setup your launch configuration file - `launch.json`.
 Click on the Configure gear icon on the Debug view top bar, choose your debug environment and VS Code will generate a launch.json.
 Here is the one generated for Node.js debugging: